paulmelis/ed25519/readme.md

 Usage
 -----

+CMake files are provided to build a static library, `ed25519.a`.
+The `WITH_PYTHON` option (set to ON by default) enables building of the Python module.

-Simply add all .c and .h files in the `src/` folder to your project and include `ed25519.h` in any file you want to use the API.
-If you prefer to use a shared library, only copy `ed25519.h` and define `ED25519_DLL` before importing.
-A windows DLL is pre-built.
+An alternative is to simply add all .c and .h files in the `src/` folder (except `pyapi.c` and `pyapi.h`) to your project and include `ed25519.h` in any file you want to use the API.

 There are no defined types for seeds, private keys, public keys, shared secrets or signatures.
 Instead simple `unsigned char` buffers are used with the